ottypes/text/README.md

 # Commentary

 This is the 3rd iteration of ShareJS's plaintext type.
-It hasn't been changed in a long time, and will probably be very stable going forward.
+It hasn't been changed in a long time now.

 The first iteration was similar, except it is invertable.
 Invertability is nice, but I want to eventually build an arbitrary P2P OT system, and in a p2p